 Why You'll Love This Dough

 - Slow fermentation equals better flavor: It's all about the long fermentation time here.
-Allowing the dough to sit in the fridge for a minimum of 24 hours allows a better flavor to develop over time.
-That additional time also enables more bubbly goodness.
+Allowing the dough to sit in the fridge for a minimum of 24 hours allows a better flavor and texture to develop over time.

 Note: This pizza dough recipe is for intermediate pizza bakers (that is, you’ve made pizza in your home oven at least a few times and are familiar with kneading, balling, and hand-stretching your dough).
-For beginner pizza bakers, please consult my Pizza Guide or sign up for one of my workshops!
+For beginner pizza bakers, please consult my Pizza Guide, easy Roberta's Pizza Dough Recipe, or sign up for one of my workshops!

 What is Cold Fermented Dough?